Church Temporalities Act 1833

 The Church Temporalities Act 1833 (3 & 4 Will.
 4. c.
-37), sometimes called the Church Temporalities (Ireland) Act 1833, was an Act of the Parliament of the United Kingdom of Great Britain and Ireland which undertook a major reorganisation of the Church of Ireland, then the established but demographic minority church in Ireland.
+37), sometimes called the Church Temporalities (Ireland) Act 1833, (Note: The short title in Ireland is Church Temporalities Act 1833, assigned by the Statute Law Revision Act 2007.
+The description "Church Temporalities (Ireland) Act 1833" was used in Hansard.
+The long title is "An Act to alter and amend the Laws relating to the Temporalities of the Church in Ireland.") was an act of the Parliament of the United Kingdom of Great Britain and Ireland which undertook a major reorganisation of the Church of Ireland, then the established but demographic minority church in Ireland.

-Provisions and outcomes
+Provisions

-The Act provided for the elimination of Vestry Assessment (church rates or "parish cess", which allowed vestries to tax the entire population) to alleviate the Tithe War, although disturbances persisted until the Tithe Commutation Act 1838.
+The act provided for the elimination of Vestry Assessment (church rates or "parish cess", which allowed vestries to tax the entire population) to alleviate the Tithe War, although disturbances persisted until the Tithe Commutation Act 1838 (1 & 2 Vict. c.
+109).
 The Act also allowed for merger of dioceses effective from the next vacancies, replaced first fruits with an annual tax, and provided for the ensuing revenue to augment low clergy stipends and benefit the Church.

+Repealed enactments

+Section 1 of the act repealed 13 enactments, listed in that section.